Pelvic Prolapse Treatment in North Jersey

 Dr. Ali Ghomi is a urogynecologist in Wayne, New Jersey and provides several treatments to rehabilitate and strengthen pelvic floor muscles.
 Dr. Ghomi is also among the first group of surgeons in the country who received board certification in pelvic reconstructive surgery, formerly known as urogynecology.
 He went on to complete a nationally-accredited fellowship (AAGL/SRS) in advanced laparoscopic surgery in Houston, TX.
 He received Board Certification in Obstetrics & Gynecology in 2004 and Female Pelvic Medicine & Reconstructive Surgery (formerly known as Urogynecology) in 2013.

-To receive specialized treatment for pelvic organ prolapse, contact Dr. Ali Ghomi to discuss your symptoms.
-To schedule your appointment, call his urogynecology office or request an appointment online.
+To receive specialized treatment for pelvic organ prolapse, contact pelvic health specialist Dr. Ali Ghomi to discuss your symptoms and the treatment available.
+To schedule your pelvic prolapse consultation, please call (862) 657-3150 to schedule a consultation at his urogynecology office in North Jersey.
+You may also request an appointment through our secure online form.

 Diagnosis & Treatment Options for Pelvic Organ Prolapse